markqvist/Sideband/DEVELOPING.md

 #### Addendum: Fedora

-As many users of Kivy have noted before, some of Python4Android's recipies do not compile correctly on Fedora/RHEL.
+As many users of Kivy have noted before, some of Python4Android's recipes do not compile correctly on Fedora/RHEL.
 For this project, one package of interest is [`freetype-py` and its native dependency](https://github.com/kivy/python-for-android/blob/develop/pythonforandroid/recipes/freetype/__init__.py), which is a direct dependency of pillow, the ubiquitous Python image editing library.

+This is due to the fact that Fedora and several other distros include default versions of toolchains, which prompts python4android to abstain from downloading its own.
+[This issue has been encountered by many other users.](https://groups.google.com/g/kivy-users/c/z46lSJXgbjY/m/M1UoWwtWAgAJ)

-The use of Ubuntu is therefore recommended for developing this project.
+The use of Ubuntu 24.04 LTS is therefore recommended for developing this project.
+Ubuntu 22.04 LTS is not supported, as its `cmake` version (even with backports) is below the minimum 3.24.

 Sideband does run fine on Fedora, however.